Business

 “In a crisis, go to your values and bring your leadership team to a focus there” — Barbara Shannon

-Barbara Shannon, Founder and Chair of The CEO Board, San Francisco based CEO peer group, and Athena, a monthly mastermind group dedicated to the success of women entrepreneurs, says a leader’s mindset is the key factor that determines the viewpoint of the entire organization.
+Barbara Shannon, Founder and Chair of The CEO Board, a San Francisco based CEO peer group, and Athena, a monthly mastermind group dedicated to the success of women entrepreneurs, says a leader’s mindset is the key factor that determines the viewpoint of the entire organization.
 In times of crisis, this view determines the organization’s direction.

 “The smaller and narrower your view of your purpose, the more difficult you will find a time of crisis.
 If you view your purpose as large and define it in a way that means having a positive impact on your customers, your view widens,” said Shannon.